chenAndrew4/CS401ClassEnrollmentSystem/README.md

     - Set semester schedules and registration deadlines.

 2. **User Management**
-    - Add or update user accounts (students, faculty, and staff).
+    - Add or update user accounts (students, faculty, and administrator).
     - Assign roles and permissions to users.
     - Reset passwords and resolve login issues.